-Whether you're listening to a stereo system or a decent pair of headphones, you're in your car or testing a subwoofer, all of these bass test tracks will help when it comes to figuring out how your set-up handles low pitch frequencies.
+Whether you're listening to a stereo system or a decent pair of headphones, you're in your car or testing one of the best subwoofers, all of these bass test tracks will help when it comes to figuring out how your set-up handles low-pitch frequencies.
 From reggae to rock, classical to dance, there should be something to tickle your fancy, with double bass, bass guitar and serious sub-bass all on show.

 Fat Larry's Band – Act Like You Know